Eigenvalues of minimal Cantor systems: Continuous eigenvalues of minimal Cantor systems

-Below we will frequently call \eqref{eq:eta} and \eqref{eq:eta1} the necessary conditions to be continuous eigenvalue for $\lambda$.
-The main point here is that many possible values of $\lambda$ deduced from these conditions will not be continuous eigenvalues.
-This strongly rely on the local orders of the Bratteli-Vershik systems.
+We stress the fact that many values of $\lambda=\exp(2i\pi \alpha)$ with $\alpha$ as in \eqref{eq:eta2} could not be continuous eigenvalues of $(X,T)$.
+This fact strongly relies on the local orders of the Bratteli-Vershik representation $B$.

-The general necessary and sufficient condition we present below refines the one in Theorem \ref{th:necessary-continuous} but it incorporates the local orders of the Bratteli-Vershik representation.
-This is achieved by considering the suffix vectors $s_n(x)$ defined for each $x \in X$ at each level of the diagram.
+The general necessary and sufficient condition we present below refines the one in Theorem \ref{th:necessary-continuous} incorporating the local orders of the Bratteli-Vershik representation of the minimal Cantor system.
+This is achieved by considering the suffix vectors defined at each level of the diagram.
 While submitting this article we remarked the similarity of this result with Theorem 4.1 in \cite{sadunpriebe}, where the authors provide a necessary and sufficient condition to be a continuous eigenvalue for a special class of fusion tilings.

 \begin{theo} Let $(X,T)$ be a minimal Cantor system given by a proper Bratteli-Vershik representation $B=\left( V,E,\preceq \right)$.
-The following conditions are equivalent, \begin{enumerate} \item $\lambda=\exp(2i\pi \alpha)$ is a continuous eigenvalue of $(X,T)$. \item $\displaystyle \sum_{n\ge 1} \max_{x\in X} \vvert\langle s_n(x) ,\alpha h_n \rangle\vvert <+\infty $. \item $\displaystyle \sum_{n\ge 1} \max_{s \in S_n(u_n,u_{n+1})} \vvert\langle s ,\alpha h_n \rangle\vvert <+\infty $ for any sequence of vertices $(u_{n}; n\geq 1)$ with $u_n \in V_n$. \end{enumerate} \end{theo}
+The following conditions are equivalent, \begin{enumerate} \item $\lambda=\exp(2i\pi \alpha)$ is a continuous eigenvalue of $(X,T)$; \item $\displaystyle \sum_{n\ge 1} \max_{x\in X} \vvert \alpha \langle s_n(x) , h_n \rangle\vvert <+\infty $; \item $\displaystyle \sum_{n\ge 1} \max_{s \in S_n(u_n,u_{n+1})} \vvert \alpha \langle s , h_n \rangle\vvert <+\infty $ for any sequence of vertices $(u_{n}; n\geq 1)$ with $u_n \in V_n$. \end{enumerate} \end{theo}

+Assume that $(X,T)$ is a minimal Cantor system given by a proper Bratteli-Vershik representation $B=\left( V,E,\preceq \right)$ as in Theorem \ref{theo:nec-suff-cont}.
+We will need two preliminary lemmas to prove that (1) is equivalent with (2) and (3).
+The first one is almost identical to Lemma 4 in \cite{rangofinito} so we omit its proof.
+We only remark that the proof is a simple use of properties (H2) and (H3) in the definition of proper Bratteli-Vershik representation.